-Preliminary Round.
-The NCAA committee will review officials recommendations received from the conferences and select the championship officials based on those recommendations.
-The committee will also select the line judges (four per match).
-The tournament director may find it helpful to seek assistance from the local supervisor(s) of officials for recommendations of line judges and scorekeepers.
+Regionals.
+The NCAA national coordinator of officials will select and confirm the referees, subject to the approval of the women's volleyball committee.
+The host institution will hire four line judges (two per match), a scorer and an assistant scorer.
+The tournament director may find it helpful to seek assistance from the local supervisor(s) of officials for recommendations of line judges and scorers.
 All line judges must be PAVO/USAV certified.
 Students (graduate or undergraduate; from the host institution or from another institution) shall not serve as line judges, even if they are certified.
-All officials are subject to the approval of the men's volleyball committee.
+All officials are subject to the approval of the women's volleyball committee.
+The site representative, with input from the designated head of officials at each site, will assign the referees and line judges for each match.

 Finals.
-The men's volleyball committee will confirm four line judges, a scorekeeper and a libero tracker.
-The head of officials, in consultation with the men's volleyball committee, will evaluate and assign the referees and line judges for each match.
+The NCAA national coordinator of officials will evaluate and recommend four referees for the finals site for approval by the women's volleyball committee.
+The host institution will confirm four line judges, a scorer and an assistant scorer, subject to the approval of the women's volleyball committee.
+The head of officials, in consultation with the women's volleyball committee, will evaluate and assign the referees and line judges for each match.

 Notification.
-The NCAA staff will be responsible for contacting the referees to notify them of their assignments for preliminary rounds and the finals.
-The staff will provide the contact information for the referees to the respective tournament directors.
-The tournament directors should contact the referees assigned to their site to obtain arrival times and provide information regarding the officials meeting time/location and lodging arrangements.
+The NCAA staff will be responsible for contacting the referees to notify them of their assignments for regionals and the finals.
+The staff will provide the contact information for the referees to the respective tournament directors and site representatives.
+Each tournament director should contact the referees assigned to his/her site to confirm arrival times and provide information regarding the officials meeting time/location and lodging arrangements.